bartekpacia/garden/posts/on-using-smartphone.md

 What a time we live in.
 Every one of us carries an insanely powerful pocket computer at all times, with access to the cumulative knowledge of all humanity.

-Yet most of us don't take advantage of that insanely powerful device - myself included.
+Yet most of us don't take advantage of that - myself included.

 I was thinking about this and realized that one cause of that is that is I've come to associate my phone as a device for low effort, passive content